domstepek/TTPASM-CL-Assembler/README.md

 1. Simply download this project to your machine
 2. Run the following shell command (remember this project requires python3.6+)
 ```
-python python assemble.py <path to ttpasm file> <path to output without any extensions>
+python assemble.py <path to ttpasm file> <path to output without any extensions>
 ```
 3. Check output directory for both the CSV and TSV files